In this post we review the JW Marriott Orlando Bonnet Creek, a luxury non-Disney hotel in the Bonnet Creek Resort area near Disney World.

 About JW Marriott Orlando Bonnet Creek

 The JW Marriott Orlando Bonnet Creek is a luxury hotel near Walt Disney World.
-The hotel does NOT participate in any of Disney perks—no Early Theme Park Entry, no 7AM individual Lightning Lane bookings, no Extended Evening Hours.
+The hotel does NOT participate in any of Disney perks—no Early Theme Park Entry, no advance Lightning Lane bookings, no Extended Evening Hours.
 Nightly rates at the hotel tend to be between the prices of Disney’s moderate and deluxe hotels.
 We’re big fans of the JW Marriott chain overall, this being our fifth stay at the chain.

 Location